For more exciting restaurants and weekend ideas for food lovers, check out our best UK city breaks and foodie day trips from London by train.

 Avocado and poached egg on cornbread on Hot Numbers Coffee Roasters Cambridge

-Small sharing plates are spot on, from a warm salad of golden beets and charred baby gem with a sweet orange and mint dressing, to smoky aubergine with fragrant quinoa tabbouleh.
+Small sharing plates are spot on, from a warm salad of golden beets and charred baby gem with a sweet orange and mint dressing to smoky aubergine with fragrant quinoa tabbouleh.

-Book ahead for lunch on a Sunday when the restaurant buzzes with families tucking into the kitchen’s signature hazelnut and mushroom nut roast, served with maple-roast parsnips and spiced red cabbage.
+Book ahead for lunch on a Sunday when the restaurant buzzes with families tucking into the kitchen’s signature hazelnut and mushroom nut roast, served with maple-roast parsnips and spiced red cabbage. stemandglory.uk

-Fitzbillies – best baked goods in Cambridge
+Fitzbillies – best Cambridge icon

 If you fancy somewhere with a fresher vibe, head to buzzing Bridge Street and grab a seat on the high stools in its window, while the whirr of a coffee machine and the chatter of families rumbles gently in the background.